blowb/blowb-doc/install-internet-service-docker/piwik.rst

    docker run -d --restart always --name piwik --dns $HOST_ADDR \
     --volumes-from piwik-data blowb/piwik

+The Dockerfile from which the image was generated is `available
-For the first time the container starts will download and decompress the Piwik installation to ``/var/www/piwik``.
+<https://registry.hub.docker.com/u/blowb/piwik/dockerfile/>`_.
+For the first time the container starts will download and
+decompress the Piwik installation to ``/var/www/piwik``.

 Configure Nginx
 ---------------